msgProc: Gestures

 Gesture and Context Menu Interaction

-Gestures and right-clicks are separate actions.
-A stationary right-click fires MSG_RCLICK, which you can use to show a context menu.
-A right-button drag that matches a registered pattern fires MSG_GESTURE, which you can use for navigation shortcuts.
-This lets you support both context menus and gesture shortcuts without conflict.
+A stationary right-click fires MSG_RCLICK.
+A right-button drag that matches a registered pattern fires MSG_GESTURE.
+The two actions don't interfere — components can support both context menus and gesture shortcuts simultaneously.

 Event Sequence